 Students who lost confidence during a difficult school year also benefit meaningfully from summer tutoring.
 Working one-on-one with a patient, credentialed instructor — on concepts they can actually master, without the pressure of classroom comparison — is often what helps them start to see themselves differently as learners.
 That confidence change carries into fall.

-Summer tutoring at Camden is also a good fit for students preparing for a specific fall transition — moving into middle school or high school, preparing for a placement test, or getting ready for a grade level where expectations are significantly higher.
+Summer tutoring is the right window for students preparing for a specific fall transition — moving into middle school or high school, preparing for a placement test, or getting ready for a grade level where study skills are significantly higher.
 Students starting at a new school in fall particularly benefit from summer tutoring — it’s the window to ensure they’re entering that environment from a position of strength, not from a gap that hasn’t been addressed.

 As early as possible after school ends — ideally within the first week or two.
 Starting early maximizes the learning window and allows the assessment results to shape a full summer plan.
 If you’re considering summer tutoring, reach out before school ends so sessions can begin right away.